distributed-text-services/specifications/Navigation-Endpoint.md

       {"dts:ref": "3.1"},
       {"dts:ref": "3.2"},
     ],
-    "dts:passage": "/dts/api/documents/?id=urn:cts:greekLit:tlg0012.tlg001.opp-grc{&ref}{&start}{&end}"
+    "dts:passage": "/dts/api/documents/?id=urn:cts:greekLit:tlg0012.tlg001.opp-grc{&ref}{&start}{&end}",
+    "dts:parent": [null]
 }
 ```

-### Passages grouped by the provider
+### Example 8: Passages grouped by the provider

 The client wants to retrieve a list of grand-children ranges of two identifiers that are part of the textual Resource identified by *urn:cts:latinLit:phi1294.phi001.perseus-lat2* and its passage `1`.
+In this case the references are returned as ranges, each of which groups a number of sequential references equal to the `groupBy` request parameter.
+Since the specified ref is at the top structural level of the document, the returned parent is the entire Resource.

 #### Example of url :